 Collective Worship is organised to take place in the school hall.
 Acts of worship will usually last for approximately 15 minutes, although it is recognized that this time will be shortened or lengthened when it is appropriate.
-Longer acts of worship take place on Mondays and Fridays at Coalway (Monday hymn practice and Friday celebration theme).

 Leadership

 Members of the school staff (typically the Head Teacher/Deputy Head Teacher/RE/PSHE/Music subject leaders/senior management) and visitors will also be involved in leading acts of worship.